jhpyle/docassemble/_docs/development.md

 [Celery] server, and web sockets server).

-The first complication is that the machine on which it is convenient for you edit files may not be the machine where you are running **docassemble**.
+The first complication is that the machine on which it is convenient for you to edit files may not be the machine where you are running **docassemble**.
 You may wish to edit the files on your laptop, but you have **docassemble** running in a [Docker] container on your laptop, or on another machine entirely.